 After a Functional Behavior Assessment (FBA), Adaptive Behavior Assessment, and/or Language Assessment, we will develop a comprehensive therapy program for your child.

 Our treatment plans at ABA Therapy Solutions are based on two models of treatment:

 The home-based treatment model allows caregivers and parents to be closely involved in the therapy.
 This model helps children thrive in their natural environment.

 The clinic-based model allows same-aged peers to participate in small group social activities, develop friendships, and also receive individualized ABA therapy.
-Occupational therapy is also available to children attending our Stuart ABA Center.
+Occupational therapy is also available to children attending our Palm City ABA Center.

 What’s Included in an ABA Program

 A Board-Certified Behavior Analyst (BCBA) will design and monitor the behavior program.
 We provide consistent supervision of the program to ensure its integrity.

 All behaviors serve a function.
 Our Board Certified Behavior Analysts (BCBA) will assess all behaviors throughout your child’s intervention.

 At ABA Therapy Solutions, we believe in a family-centered approach to therapy.
 We provide training for caregivers and school staff to ensure an individual’s success in the program.
 A review of the progress is discussed on an ongoing basis.